 How I did it: I ran MemTest to get a max load on the board.

 Start value at 10,98 W and the Max power consumption (watt/effect) at the end of the tests were 11,50 W.

 Analogue I/O Board

 A good to have road map, to any electric DYI build, is the schematics.
 For the IO analog board v.6.1 you can find it Here.

 Removed the fan for space optimasation, reduction of moving parts and effect efficency.
 I added a heatsink, because – could not be a bad thing.

 One issue.
 The eurorack/ribbon connection doesn’t fit if we try to put the top cover part on.
 Solution 1: strip open mechanism of the case so that the CD cover will be unable to open.
 Not a nice one, so I went with Solution 2 instead which is modification of the ribbon cable like this:

 Modified ribbon connector:

 OK ..I confess, this is a bit overkill for me to put an I/O board like this inside the MiSTer Station.
-Because it is mostly for the audio out functionality this sounded line a good idea in the first place.
-But hey, this is more “retro proof” this way (opposite of future proof) with the analog video out in there in case of emergency.
+Because it is mostly for the audio out functionality this sounded like a good idea in the first place.
+But hey, this is more “retro proof” (opposite of future proof) this way with the analog video out in there in case of emergency.
 I will go full retro someday.
 The audio out port is worth it anyway now that I can only need a computer screen and some sort of headphones or audio receiver.

 Now I got an other problem.
 The USB adapters, USB hub and USB cables take up tremendous amount of the space left in the case.
 And I haven’t yet got the back ports in place.
 Time to be creative.